falcosecurity/falco-website/content/en/docs/rules/custom-ruleset.md

 ## Rules Structure

 Rules in Falco are defined using YAML syntax.
-Each rule is represented as an element in a list, and this is denoted by using a hyphen - before the first key in the rule.
+Each rule is represented as an object in a YAML list, and this is denoted by using a hyphen - before the first key in the rule.
 When creating a new rule, there are several essential keys that should be included:

 ```
 - rule: